Cerfontaine, Belgium

 Cerfontaine (/fr/; Cerfontinne) is a municipality of Wallonia located in the province of Namur, Belgium.

 On January 1, 2006, Cerfontaine had a total population of 4,546.
-The total area is 83.45 km² which gives a population density of 54 inhabitants per km².
+The total area is 83.45 km^{2} which gives a population density of 54 inhabitants per km^{2}.

 The municipality consists of the following districts: Cerfontaine, Daussois, Senzeille, Silenrieux, Soumoy, and Villers-Deux-Églises.

 The Eau d'Heure lakes are situated partly in this municipality and partly in neighbouring Froidchapelle.